-By any Catalan term Agusti Torello Mata is not a long term wine producer.
-Coming from a tailoring family, he wanted to enter the wine industry from an early age.
-He opened the first ever wine lab in the 70s and then started the Cava Guild where he is the Honorary President.
+Hailing from a tailoring family, he wanted to enter the wine industry from an early age, but without a family tradition, he had to do so in other ways.
+How?
+By opening the first ever wine lab in the area in the 70s and then starting the Cava Guild where he is Honorary President.

-5. For the pioneer Cava producer close to Barcelona – Codorniu
+Codorniu: The pioneer Cava winery close to Barcelona

-The cellar and visitor center sit in a very famous building which is a good enough reason to visit.
+The cellar and visitor center are located inside a very famous building which is a good enough reason to visit.
 The building was designed by Gaudi contemporary Puig i Cadafalc and is a great representation of Modernism.
 Codorniu also produces wine under the Raimat brand and owns several other estates.

 DIY independent visit to Codorniu

-6. For the largest Cava producer near Barcelona – Freixenet
+Freixenet: For the largest Cava producer near Barcelona

 The largest Cava producer and the brand name most commonly found outside of Spain is Freixenet.
 Selling over 100 million bottles a year, Freixenet have expanded into several other wine appellations and geographies after purchasing many other brands.